AvolitesLtd/TitanManual/website/versioned_docs/version-13.0/networking/connecting-the-arena-to-a-network.md

 Wired Ethernet Outputs
 ----------------------

-The Arena console has an in-built 1GB TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
+The Arena console has an in-built 1 Gb TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.